nighthawkcoders/nighthawk_csa/src/main/java/com/nighthawk/csa/mvc/StringOps/StringOps.md

 ### Future Mini-lab Ideas
 1. Build StringOps into your Scrum Team project, the Team section for execution.
-2. Build MVC solution in Individual Areas for FRQ2.
+2. Build MVC solution into Individual Areas for FRQ2.
 3. Establish plan for Team or individuals to complete MVC solution each week, perhaps on rotation.